-

 I was born before the world wide web and the internet existed.
 My generation is the last generation that grew up unaware of the web.

 So when people talk about the network or the net today, it has a generally accepted meaning.
-But it could have been different.

-In the early 1790s a Frenchman named Claude Chappe was experimenting with communication over distances.
-How can you send a message farther than a shout and quicker than a letter?
 Claude’s idea was that you could communicate a long distance with a friend if you and that friend could see each other through telescopes and you had some chalkboards to write messages.
 If you and I sit on our respective roofs and have a line of sight between us, we might scribble messages back and forth all day.
 Of course, for longer distances, you get into a problem with the resolution of the telescopes themselves.
 You can’t make out my scribbly handwriting.

 What to do?
 Claude and his brother Ignace experimented:

 The last one stuck, and was tested with the message: “If you succeed, you will bask in glory.”
 They succeeded.
 Claude was employed by the republic and later by Napoleon to build networks of these towers, which solved the line of sight problem.
 You’d sit in your tower and watch my tower.
 When I transmitted a message, you’d pass it on to someone I couldn’t even see by waving your mechanical arms at them from your tower.
-They’d pass it on to others until it reached it’s final destination.
+They’d pass it on to others until it reached a final destination.

 This relay race of information worked fairly well.
 The first applications were military, as such things often are.
 Napoleon was said to have a portable station that traveled with him and this fast communication within the french empire was said to be key to their success.